Alex Salmond: Resignation as leader

-Salmond was elected to the Scottish Parliament in 1999 and was one of its highest-profile members as Leader of the Opposition.
+Salmond was elected to the Scottish Parliament in 1999 and was one of its highest-profile members as leader of the largest opposition party.
 He stood down as SNP leader in 2000, facing internal criticism after a series of high-profile fall-outs with party members, and was replaced by his preferred successor John Swinney, who defeated Alex Neil for the post.
 He resigned from the Scottish Parliament on 14 May 2001 to lead the SNP group in the House of Commons.

 During the prolonged parliamentary debates in the run-up to the 2003 invasion of Iraq he voiced strong opposition to the UK's participation.
 In the aftermath of the war, he lent support to the attempt of Adam Price, a Plaid Cymru MP, to impeach Tony Blair over the Iraq issue.
 Salmond went further than many anti-war politicians in claiming that Blair's statements on the presence of weapons of mass destruction in Iraq were consciously intended to deceive the public.
 He also claimed that Blair had made a pact with George W. Bush "to go to war come what may".